 2015 DBIA National Award of Merit, Water/Wastewater

 The City of Quincy, Washington, is working with Brown and Caldwell and two private-sector partners to develop a new utility, providing an innovative solution to the area's growing industrial water demands.
-Contracting to the City of Quincy's wastewater operations firm, Brown and Caldwell is leading the design-build delivery of the new water softening system, which will serve major data center facilities in the area.
+Contracting to the City of Quincy's wastewater operations firm, Brown and Caldwell led the design-build delivery of the new water softening system, which serves major data center facilities in the area.

 The Brown and Caldwell team completed a fast-track design-build installation of the Advanced Treatment Technology Pilot Plant in Elk Grove, California, in just 10 months.
 Brown and Caldwell then operated the facility to evaluate the efficacy of biological nutrient removal (BNR) technologies, providing critical information for the Sacramento Regional County Sanitation District's (Regional San) EchoWater program–a $1.7 billion upgrade of Regional San's 181-million-gallon per day regional wastewater facility that serves 1.4 million customers.
 The innovations tested and proved in the pilot project set a new standard on filtration methods and allowed Regional San to save an estimated $100 million for the permit-required upgrades, which will ultimately translate into significantly reduced homeowner rate increases.